SaadARazzaq/Product-Reviews/README.md

     cd fastapi-beanie
     ```

-2. Setup and activate Virtual Environment

-- ```sh
-     virtualenv venv
-     source venv/bin.activate
-     ```

-4. Build and start the Docker containers:
+2. Build and start the Docker containers:

     ```sh
     docker-compose up --build
     ```

-5. The FastAPI application will be available at `http://localhost:8000`.
+3. The FastAPI application will be available at `http://localhost:8000`.

 ### API Endpoints ⚡